 It is not a good idea to seek divination from different spiritualists within the same spiritual system on a regular basis.
 You may have to try out a few people in the beginning until you find the right one.
 But you should not commit to anyone right away.
 You should also not continue this practice once you initiate into an African spiritual system.

 Your ancestors are just as important in this process as your living family is when it comes to marriage.
-They should be heavily involved in the selection process since your relationship with your spiritualist will impact your relationship with them.
+They should be heavily involved in the selection process.
+Remember that your relationship with your spiritualist will impact your relationship with your ancestors.

-On the other hand, as you get more used to honoring your intuition or “gut feeling”, you should start using it as your primary guiding tool.
+On the other hand, as you get used to honoring your intuition or “gut feeling,” you should start using it as your primary guiding tool.
 You honor your intuition by following its promptings.
 If something doesn’t feel right to you or you just naturally know what direction to go in, you should follow those promptings.
 The more you make decisions based on intuitive knowing, the stronger your intuition will become.
 There are also other ways to improve your intuition – this resource may be useful if you need help in this area.

-When you are seeking out a diviner, your intuition can be very useful in this process.
+When seeking a diviner, your intuition can be very useful in this process.
 If the situation or person doesn’t feel right to you or for you, they are probably not meant for you.
 This doesn’t necessarily mean that the spiritualist is a scammer or unqualified.
-They may just not be the right mentor for you.
+They may not be the right mentor for you.

 This is a good approach because it gives you time to get a feel for the individual as you follow them on social media.
-You can get an idea about the individual’s personality and you can determine if you vibe with them.
-This can be done without you feeling pressured to purchase a service from them in the beginning.
+You can get an idea about the individual’s personality and determine if you vibe with them.
+This can be done without you feeling pressured to purchase a service from them initially.

 So spend some time engaging with others who practice African spirituality on social media.
-Again, take your time to gain an understanding of their personality and value systems before you follow their recommendations or utilize their services.
+Again, take your time to understand their personality and value systems before you follow their recommendations or utilize their services.
 See if they espouse the same foundational beliefs and principles as you do.
 If so, they may be a good resource for helping you find a reputable spiritualist.
-But, be sure to always exercise and wisdom before sending anyone money or giving your personal information.
+But, be sure to always exercise wisdom before sending anyone money or giving your personal information.

 WORD OF MOUTH

-I usually refer them to a Haitian Vodou diviner first.
-I believe that one should always start with their ancestors when engaging in African spirituality.
+I usually refer them to an ancestral-based system first.
+I believe one should always start with their ancestors when engaging in African spirituality.
 As I mentioned above and in other posts, our ancestors are our first line of defense in the spiritual world.
 Otherwise, if they are ready for a reading or need additional information about ATR, I guide them in this direction as well.
 Either way, I can usually help them find a suitable path.